-Over 4 Hours of Step-By-Step Consultative Sales Training
+Over 4 Hours of Step-by-Step Sales Training

 What separates elite from average performers in any field is training and persistence.
 I can’t give you persistence, but I can give you the former in this sales training podcast.